karin0018/GraphPrompter/README.md

 From Fig4, we can see that with the same number of prompts, e.g.`shots=20`, our GraphPrompter get the clear classification results than the baseline PRODIGY.
 However, based on the exsisting Graph In-Context Learning framework, our method still suffer from the problem of too many prompts, though, it is still better than baseline.

-**The limitation of the exsisting Graph In-Context Learning framework is:**
+**The analysis about the limitation of exsisting Graph In-Context Learning framework.**

 As we introduce in Fig1, this framework can be divided in two part, Data graphs and Task graphs, both of them are pre-training with large datasets and fixed weights during downstream test stage.
-When we increasing the prompts number, the nodes of Task graphs will be increase, accroding to the limitation of model's memory, the predict performance is decreasing.
+While this pre-trained model can obtain impressive adaptive ability, there still have the limitation to represent test dataset distribution.

+According to the distribution of the pre-training dataset and test dataset are very different, when the number of prompts is too large, it is difficult for the pre-trained task graph to aggregate them, and thus the classification performance of the model deteriorates.

-Modifying the structure of the Task graph is a possible solution, such as expanding the capacity of the graph model or switching to another clustering method.
+Modifying the structure of the Task graph is a possible solution, such as expanding the capacity of the graph model or using another clustering method.
 We will continue to explore them in future work.

 **Finally, even there have some limitaiosn in our method, the performance of our GraphPrompter obtain SOTA in most few-shots experiments, and we believe our work is provide a novel insights of Graph In-Context Learning.**